-- use the UI to create and export a simple realm,
+- use the UI to create a simple realm,

-Keep in mind that not all resources can be exported with this method but it’ll be enough for this example.
+- export the realm using the Admin console export (not all resources can be exported with this method but it’ll be enough for this example),

 keycloak:keycloak in my example).
 Hover the mouse over the name of the default “Master” realm in the top left corner of the page: